 Speaking of the cake, it'll be vanilla cake with a navy blue fondant frosting, decorated with a white anchor and nautical rope.

 Another priority was another of the couple's favorites — the popular Eastern Shore band, Johnny Bling.
 "Wherever they are we try to see them," says Lacey

-The honeymoon: The couple loves to travel, especially when it's not combined with business.
+The couple loves to travel, especially when it's not combined with business.
 They're taking a cruise from Barcelona, Spain, to Italy, and then staying a couple extra days in Tuscany.

 "That's what Christian's in charge of," Lacey says.
 She has never been to Italy, and he has only spent a weekend there.